Vinicius-Marques6/Vinicius-Marques6/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Correio-Elegante
+- 🔭 I’m currently working on my final paper
-- 🌱 I’m currently learning ReactJS and React Native
+- 🌱 I’m currently learning C# and improving my 3d modeling skills.
-- 🤔 I’m looking for help with Node.Js and MongoDB
+- 🤔 I’m looking for help with Unity